Islamic–Jewish relations: Interfaith activities

-Post 9/11 remarks made by Muslim leaders in Cleveland and Los Angeles also led to the suspension of longstanding Muslim-Jewish dialogues.
-Some Jewish community leaders cite the statements as the latest evidence that Muslim-Jewish dialogue is futile in today's charged atmosphere.
+Post 9/11 remarks made by Muslim leaders in Cleveland and Los Angeles also led to the suspension of longstanding Muslim–Jewish dialogues.
+Some Jewish community leaders cite the statements as the latest evidence that Muslim–Jewish dialogue is futile in today's charged atmosphere.
 John Rosove, senior rabbi of Temple Israel of Hollywood, and other Jewish participants withdrew from the three-year-old Muslim-Jewish dialogue group after one of the Muslim participants, Salam al-Marayati of MPAC, suggested in a radio interview that Israel should be put on the list of suspects behind the 11 September attacks.
 However, in January 2011, MPAC member Wa’el Azmeh and Temple Israel engaged in an interfaith dialogue.

-In Cleveland, Jewish community leaders put Muslim-Jewish relations on hold after the spiritual leader of a prominent mosque appeared in (a 1991) videotape ...aired after 9/11 by a local TV station.
+In Cleveland, Jewish community leaders put Muslim–Jewish relations on hold after the spiritual leader of a prominent mosque appeared in (a 1991) videotape ...aired after 9/11 by a local TV station.
 Imam Fawaz Damra calls for "directing all the rifles at the first and last enemy of the Islamic nation and that is the sons of monkeys and pigs, the Jews."
 The revelation was all the more shocking since Imam Damra had been an active participant in local interfaith activities.

-Good Jewish-Muslim relations continue in Detroit, which has the nation's largest Arab-American community.
+Good Jewish–Muslim relations continue in Detroit, which has the nation's largest Arab-American community.
 Jewish organizations there have established good relations with a religious group called the Islamic Supreme Council of North America.

-In Los Angeles there has been a formation of an interfaith think tank through the partnership of neighboring institutions the University of Southern California, The Hebrew Union College, and Omar Foundation.
-The Center for Muslim-Jewish Engagement has an extensive online resource center with scholarly works on similar topics from Muslim and Jewish perspectives.
-The Center of Muslim-Jewish Engagement has begun to launch an interfaith religious text-study group to build bonds and form a positive community promoting interfaith relations.
+In Los Angeles, there has been a formation of an interfaith think tank through the partnership of neighboring institutions the University of Southern California, The Hebrew Union College, and Omar Foundation.
+The Center for Muslim–Jewish Engagement has an extensive online resource center with scholarly works on similar topics from Muslim and Jewish perspectives.
+The Center of Muslim–Jewish Engagement has begun to launch an interfaith religious text-study group to build bonds and form a positive community promoting interfaith relations.

 Common aspects

 There are many common aspects between Islam and Judaism.
 As Islam developed it gradually became the major religion closest to Judaism, both of them being strictly Monotheist religious traditions originating in a Semitic Middle Eastern culture.
 As opposed to Christianity, which originated from interaction between ancient Greek and Hebrew cultures, Islam is similar to Judaism in its fundamental religious outlook, structure, jurisprudence and practice.
+Because of this, many Jewish scholars like Maimonides viewed Islam as non-idolatrous (and therefore permitted to be practiced by non-Jews), albeit other Jewish scholars considered Islam a form of idolatry for various reasons.

 There are many traditions within Islam originating from traditions within the Hebrew Bible or from postbiblical Jewish traditions.
 These practices are known collectively as the Isra'iliyat.